Sarah Quintrell

-Sarah Elizabeth Quintrell (born in Lambeth, London) is an English writer and actress, best known for writing multi-award winning single drama Ellen (Channel 4, 2016) and the five part crime drama The Trial: A Murder In The Family (Channel 4, 2017).
-In 2017, she was named a BAFTA Breakthrough Brit.
-As an actor, Sarah has had an extensive career on stage as well as appearing in television such as Rillington Place (2016), Call the Midwife (2016) and Doctor Who.
+Sarah Quintrell (born in Lambeth, London) is a BAFTA nominated writer, producer and actress, best known for her work on The Power (2023) and His Dark Materials.
+(Season 2, co-writing alongside Jack Thorne).
+Sarah's writing debut was the multi-award winning single drama Ellen (Channel 4, 2016), which she followed up with the five-part crime drama The Trial: A Murder In The Family (Channel 4, 2017).

+In 2017, Sarah was named a BAFTA Breakthrough Brit.

+As an actor, Sarah has had an extensive career on stage as well as appearing in television such as Rillington Place (BBC), Call the Midwife (BBC) and Doctor Who (BBC).

 Career

-Quintrell has had an extensive career on stage and was the original Bobbie in Mike Kenny's The Railway Children at York Theatre Royal.
-She transferred with the production to London Waterloo Station, where it won the Olivier Award for Best Entertainment (2011).
-She has also played Eliza Doolittle in Pygmalion (2005).
-Other theatre includes As You Like It, Forty Years On and an assortment of new writing including AgeSexLocation, Bloodtide and playing Natalie in James Phillips's City Stories, which had a residency in 15 at St James Theatre, London, (now The Other Palace).
-She transferred with the production to 59East59 Theater in New York as part of Brits Off Broadway (2016) and reprised the role at Crazy Coqs, Brasserie Zedel, London, in 2018.